HoerTech-gGmbH/openMHA/COMPILATION.md

 ### Prerequisites
-64-bit version of Ubuntu 18.04 or later, or a Beaglebone Black running Debian Stretch.
+64-bit version of Ubuntu 18.04 or later, or a Beaglebone Black running Debian Buster.

 ... with the following software packages installed:
 - g++